krbarounis/Amazon_Reviews_NLP_Project/README.md

 ![](/Images/class_imbalance.png) ![](/Images/class_imbalance_fixed.png)

+We completed a number of pre-processing and data cleaning steps including removing punctuation and stop words, making all letters lowercase, and lemmatizing words.
+Each of these steps was performed so that words could be grouped together based on their lemma and weren't treated as individual words.

+As part of our exploration, we looked at the most common words and bigrams in our corpus.
+Many of the most common words ultimately get removed as stop words or through our vectorization strategy in which we require words to appear in less than 50% of the documents.
+Interestingly, many of the most common bigrams ultimately end up as key componenets of different topics produced through unsupervised topic modeling.

+![](/Images/Most_common_words.png) ![](/Images/Most_common_bigrams.png)

 We also engineered a number of features:
 - number of words in a review
 - number of exclamation points used in a review
 - number of question markers used in a review

-As part of our exploration, we looked at the most common words and bigrams in our corpus.
-Many of the most common words ultimately get removed as stop words or through our vectorization strategy in which we require words to appear in less than 50% of the documents.
-Interestingly, many of the most common bigrams ultimately end up as key componenets of different topics produced through unsupervised topic modeling.

-![](/Images/Most_common_words.png) ![](/Images/Most_common_bigrams.png)

-We completed a number of pre-processing and data cleaning steps including removing punctuation and stop words, making all letters lowercase, and lemmatizing words.
-Each of these steps was performed so that words could be grouped together based on their lemma and weren't treated as individual words.
+As evident in the visuals below, these engineered features didn't seem to vary by rating.
+The classification models confirmed that these features had little impact on leading to accurate predictions of ratings.

+** add visuals for review length, exclamation, question mark

 ## Part 1: Supervised models

 In this readme, we only discuss our initial and final models.
 For a look at the additional models we created, please see the python notebook titled Supervised_Models.

 1. Dummy Classifier:
-- The Dummy Classifier, which ______, acheieved an accuracy score of 20%.
-Given the distribution of our data into 5 rating categories, this makes sense.
+- The Dummy Classifier, which ______, acheieved an accuracy score of 20%, given our data is distributed across 5 rating categories.

 2. Multinomial Naive Bayes
 - We were able to achieve a 47% accuracy score Multinomial Naive Bayes